nobitlost/imp-central-api-old/README.md

 const imp = new Imp('<api_base_endpoint>');
 ```

+After instantiation use *ImpCentralApi* getters to obtain the subclasses which provide

 ### Authorization / Authentication

 Access to almost every endpoint in impCentral API requires authorization.
 Authorization is presented via an access_token in the HTTP Authorization header.

 [Auth class](./lib/Auth.js) of the library provides several methods to initialize the library by an access token to allow further access to impCentral API: